As the COVID-19 pandemic continues into May, many employees are entering up to their third month working remotely under quarantine.

-Over the past 30 years, Great Place to Work® has helped countless companies design, deliver and execute their employee surveys, including during times of crisis such as the Great Recession.
+Over the past 30 years, Great Place To Work® has helped countless companies design, deliver and execute their employee surveys, including during times of crisis such as the Great Recession.

 In the process, we’ve identified several best practices for surveying during a crisis:

-Before you send the survey
+Before you send the employee survey

 A common fear among employees is that their employer will be able to connect their responses to them.
 They worry that their requests will seem ungrateful or harsh at a time when some are without jobs.

 When you make clear that all responses are confidential, you create the psychological safety that encourages people to share their feedback openly and honestly, in a way they might not feel comfortable doing face to face.

 Sensitive questions, such as those that ask about homelife, call for thoughtful explanation.
 In your pre-survey communications, giving employees context.

 No employee wants to take the time to share their feedback and criticism, only to find that the company merely files it away and never acts on it.
 Sending an employee survey and failing to act on it can be worse than not surveying at all.

 It’s essential that you let your people know what you will do with their feedback.
 This ensures they will feel heard, cared for and willing to share with you again, contributing to the high-trust company culture you are working to create.